 “It’s getting more and more intense and I don’t understand why.
 Besides, it’s the same scene.”
 She continued, disappointed that she didn’t find anything new from that day.

 “Maybe you need a change of scenery.”
 He mumbled while flipping the omelet.
-It wasn’t burned yet so he put it fast on the plate and covered it with pepper.

 “Why are you silent?
 Isn’t that great?
 That means I can finally meet him!”